microsoft/lisa/README.md

 ```

 You can also use `poetry shell` to drop into new shell where the first `python`
-in `PATH` is the virtualenv’s Python.
+in `PATH` is the virtualenv's Python.

 To obtain the path of the Poetry virtual environment setup for LISA (where the
 isolated Python installation and packages are located), run: